montanaflynn/ebola-outbreak-data/README.md

 http://www.who.int/csr/disease/ebola/situation-reports/en/

-### Help Wanted
+### Help Needed

 As you can see I'm missing the death counts.
-I would also like to include individual country data as well as other sources just don't have the time to do it myself.
+I would also like to include individual country data as well as other sources but I don't have the time to do it all by myself.
 If you want to help file an issue or send a pull request and I'll add you as a contributer.